hernandezj1/QuantumRandomWalks/README.md

 1. Quantum walk from a single start node evolving outward (e^{-iAt}).
 2. Quantum walk from a single start node evolving inward (e^{iAt}).
 3. Quantum walk from a superposition of all nodes.
+4. Post-processing to decimal representation for all nodes and edge connections

 __Planned Capabilities:__

 1. Pre-processing for specific network formats such as Gephi-csv exports
+2. Support job-submission to IBM hardware
-2. Post-processing utilities for extracting summary statistics and analyzing distributions.
+3. Post-processing utilities for extracting summary statistics and analyzing distributions.

 __Assumptions:__